 Naturally one of the largest tasks within the project was managing the research data output.
 The team responsible for data management at HITS did an incredible job, helping scientists to understand why it is important to make their data available to other scientists.
 Even more important they were on hand to help the scientists to get their data uploaded into a data management system.

 One major pain point for data managers in academic research projects are getting project members to upload their data.
 But what about building the upload to data management software into the research process?
 OpenBIS for example can be hooked up directly to an instrument in the lab, conveniently capturing all of the data (and metadata) from an experiment.

 Now comes the cool part, the OpenBIS KNIME nodes can then allow users to build workflows to get their data out of the data store, and allow them to analyse their data with the most appropriate tools for the job.
 Know some Python, use the Python integration nodes.
 Know some R, use the R integration nodes.
 Don’t know a programming language, use the native KNIME nodes.
 Need to access external data sources like ChEMBL or the PDB, our community partners have built nodes for that.
 Your favourite web service doesn’t have a corresponding KNIME node, use the generic KNIME REST web services.

 Someone in your lab made a cool workflow that you want to let other lab members use?
-Collapse the code into a metanode, and share using KNIME teamspace, or KNIME server.
+Collapse the code into a metanode, and share using KNIME Server.
 Even better, what about KNIME workflows as scheduled jobs running on KNIME server?
 Facilities managers can get automatically generated usage statistics on a weekly basis.
 Principal investigators could have daily, weekly or monthly digests of an analysis using the most current data.